Time Pressure in Software Engineering: A Systematic Review: Methodology

 \subsection{Selection criteria and selection process}

-As previously stated, our goal is to provide an overview of time pressure in the software engineering context.
-This goal is used to form our first inclusion rule (I1), according to which sources without empirical evidence are included.
-The second inclusion rule (I2) is formed because of previous knowledge about studies that include time pressure variables, but whose main focus might lie elsewhere, for example, integration failures ~\cite{cataldo2011factors}.
-The second inclusion rule gives this paper a broad scope and highlights less well-known papers related to time pressure in software engineering that are not as easily found when familiarizing with the topic.
-We used the following inclusion criteria: \begin{description} \item[I1] The main focus is time pressure in a software engineering. \item[I2] The paper presents empirical evidence of time pressure in a software engineering. \end{description}
+As previously stated, our goal is to provide an overview of time pressure in the software engineering context, that overviews the definitions, metrics, process phases, causes and effects found in the literature.
+This goal leads to our first inclusion rule (I1).

+The second inclusion rule (I2) is about studies that include time pressure variables and provide empirical evidence, but whose main focus might lie elsewhere.
+For example, integration failures~\cite{cataldo2011factors}.
+The second inclusion rule gives this paper a broad scope and highlights less well-known papers related to time pressure in software engineering that are not as easily found.
+In practice, we excluded papers with brief mentions of deadlines or time pressure, which were not derived based on a systematic effort to gather information, as anecdotal level evidence.
+For example, sources where time pressure is used to explain unexpected results ex post facto as a possible contributing factor.
+We define empirical evidence as either quantitative studies conducted with data including variables related time pressure, or qualitative studies which study and have practical takeaways in time pressure and time usage related issues.
+Hence our inclusion criteria takes into account quality of evidence.

+We used the following inclusion criteria: \begin{description} \item[I1] The main focus is time pressure in software engineering. \item[I2] The paper presents empirical evidence of time pressure in software engineering. \end{description}

-We formed the first exclusion rule (E1) at the beginning of the search to quickly exclude sources that we could not reliably interpret.
-The exclusion rules E2 was formed iteratively throughout the literature search process when we encountered studies that were clearly related to time pressure and computers, but that did not relate directly to software development.
-We used the following exclusion criteria: \begin{description} \item[E1] The paper was written in language other than English. \item[E2] Task studied is not a software development task \end{description}
+We formed the first and second exclusion rules (E1 and E2) at the beginning of the search to quickly exclude sources that we could not reliably interpret, or which were not published in scientific venues.
+The exclusion rules E3 was formed iteratively throughout the literature search process when we encountered studies that were clearly related to time pressure and computers, but that did not relate directly to software development, such as studies on the end users of information systems.
+We used the following exclusion criteria: \begin{description} \item[E1] The paper was written in language other than English. \item[E2] Not a scientific source. \item[E3] The task studied is not a software development task. \end{description}

+Only one of the inclusion criteria had to be present in a paper for it to be included.
+In practice, this meant that papers without empirical evidence had less chance to be included, as their focus had to be time pressure to be included with inclusion rule I1.
+One such example is the agency model by Austin~\cite{austin2001effects}, which only satisfies the inclusion rule I1.
+However, multiple papers we included fulfill both rules of the inclusion criterion.